elenderg/PAL-1000/instruções de compilação.md

 `Extend the name with the rider's token.`
 `Move the rider (compiler rules).`
 `Repeat.`
-`If the name is blank, abort with "I was kind of hoping for a name around here, but I found '" then the rider's token then "'." and the rider; exit.`
+`If the name is blank, abort with "_I was kind of hoping for a name around here, but I found '_" then the rider's token then "_'._" and the rider; exit.`

 81. Our name-scanning routine needs a little help from these 2 deciders: